RobertJonez7/flow/README.md

 ## Features

-- Tooltip appears on screen on hover of arrows
+- Tooltip appears on hover over arrows
 - Dark mode available
 - Ability to draw decriptions next to arrows
 - Your preferences are saved and will persist as long as you don't clear your browsers cache.